MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   The Diamond Model for Intrusion Analysis establishes the basic atomic element of any intrusion activity, the event, composed of four core features: adversary, infrastructure, capability, and victim.

 diamond-model-for-influence-operations:
-:   The diamond model for influence operations analysis is a framework that leads analysts and researchers toward a comprehensive understanding of a malign influence campaign by addressing the socio-political, t echnical, and psychological aspects of the campaign.
+:   The diamond model for influence operations analysis is a framework that leads analysts and researchers toward a comprehensive understanding of a malign influence campaign by addressing the socio-political, technical, and psychological aspects of the campaign.
 The diamond model for influence operations analysis consists of 5 components: 4 corners and a core element.
 The 4 corners are divided into 2 axes: influencer and audience on the socio-political axis, capabilities and infrastructure on the technical axis.
 Narrative makes up the core of the diamond.

 dni-ism:
 :   A subset of Information Security Marking Metadata ISM as required by Executive Order (EO) 13526.
-As described by DNI.gov as Data Encoding Specifications for Information Security Marking Metadata in Controlle d Vocabulary Enumeration Values for ISM
+As described by DNI.gov as Data Encoding Specifications for Information Security Marking Metadata in Controlled Vocabulary Enumeration Values for ISM

 domain-abuse:
 :   Domain Name Abuse - taxonomy to tag domain names used for cybercrime.